bpcreech/blog/content/post/mini-racer-v0.12.2.md

 ["Alternate implementation idea 3"](https://github.com/bpcreech/PyMiniRacer/issues/39#issuecomment-2043984826).
 Generally speaking:

-#### Generalizing PyMiniRacer callbacks and managing memory in the face of apathy
+#### Generalizing PyMiniRacer callbacks and sharing allocated objects with V8

 PyMiniRacer already had a C++-to-Python callback mechanism; this was used to await `Promise` objects.
 We just had to generalize it!